 An effective Project Management Office or PMO is a critical enabler for the organization effectiveness.
 The PMO helps ensure the sustainable transformation of processes, management systems and behaviors.
 A mature PMO enables the right resources to take on the right tasks at the right time and create safe, effective and sustainable results.

-Is your Project Management Office framework Sustainable?
-Studies show that:
+Is your Project Management Office framework sustainable?

 - 50 % of PMOs do not have the right leadership alignment to support the planned objectives